-^{19.} This chart only includes retailers that had published market offers post July 2022 as well as July 2023.
-Note that ActewAGL's best market offer in 2022 was the 'Simple Saver' product while it is the 'Capital City Plan' in 2023.
+^{22.} This chart only includes retailers that had published market offers post July 2023 as well as July 2024.

-2.2 Gas market offers post July 202320
+2.2 Gas market offers post July 202423

 There are no regulated gas offers in the ACT and only Energy Australia, Origin Energy, Red Energy and ActewAGL currently have gas market offers for residential consumers.
 Chart 8 below shows that Red Energy has the lowest rates while Energy Australia's rates are highest (excluding additional discounts).